Formatting the appearance of a video

-Much like pictures, PowerPoint allows you to format the appearance of the video by applying a video style, adding a border, changing the shape, applying effects such as 3-D rotation, making image corrections, and adjusting the color.
-You can also add a poster frame, which is the placeholder image that your audience will see before the video starts playing.
-The poster frame is often just a frame taken from the video itself, but you can also use a different image if you prefer.
+Much like pictures, PowerPoint allows you to format the appearance of a video by applying a video style, adding a border, changing the shape, applying effects such as 3D rotation, making image corrections, and adjusting the color.
+You can also add a poster frame, which is the placeholder image your audience will see before the video starts playing.
+The poster frame is often just a frame taken from the video itself, but you can also use a different image if you want.

 - Select the video.

 - Start playing the video.
 When you see the frame you want to use, click the Play/Pause button to pause it.

 - From the Format tab, click the Poster Frame command.
 A drop-down menu will appear.